 Size directly affects the amount of materials and labor needed for installation.
 Most driveways are between 200 and 800 square feet—single-car driveways under 400 square feet range from $1,400 to $6,000, while two-car driveways between 600 and 800 square feet cost between $4,200 and $12,000.

-Standard driveways are rectangular, which are the most straightforward and cost-effective to install.
-Keep in mind that circular, curved, or otherwise customized driveways require specialized design, additional labor, and potentially more materials that increase total costs.
+Rectangular driveways are the most straightforward and cost-effective to install.
+If you choose a circular, curved, or customized design, expect higher costs due to specialized design, additional labor, and more materials.

 Size (Square Feet) | Average Cost |